tyriis/home-ops/.backstage/components/node-red/docs/flows/office.md

 | 110   | on    | 08:00-22:00 |
 | 111   | on    | 22:00-00:00 |

+The following yaml is a simple explanation on how the state is encoded:

 ```yaml
 state-encoding: |
   x     -> 1 = light is on, 0 = light is off